-The council has a history of co-operative employee relations and with a range of fair employment policies there is a low level of trade union activity.
-None of the trade union representatives spend more than 50% of their working time on trade union duties; the council allows reasonable time for trade union duties (attending management meetings, pay negotiation, etc.) but no time is given for trade union activities (canvassing for additional membership etc.).
+The Council has a history of co-operative employee relations and with a range of fair employment policies there is a low level of trade union activity.
+None of the trade union representatives spend more than 50% of their working time on trade union duties; the Council allows reasonable time for trade union duties (attending management meetings, pay negotiation, etc.) but no time is given for trade union activities (canvassing for additional membership etc.).

-The number of trade union representatives is:
+The total number of employees who are trade union representatives is:

 Headcount Full Time Equivalent (FTE)

-UNISON 5 5
+UNISON 1 1

 UNITE 1 1

 GMB 0 0